Kaziranga – a greatest example of wildlife protection and conservation worldwide

 Kaziranga National Park now has the largest population of Single Horned Rhinoceros.
 Once from practically extinct they now have a strength of 2401 in Kaziranga National Park.

-This was possible due to the sheer will and efforts made by the Assam Government, Government of India, World Wildlife Fund India, some private NGOs.
-Rhinos in Kaziranga makes up to the 80% of the Rhino population in the world.
+This was possible due to the sheer will and efforts made by the Assam Government, the Government of India, the World Wildlife Fund India, and some private NGOs.
+Rhinos in Kaziranga make up to 80% of the Rhino population in the world.
 This is a huge success.
 Some other big animals have the same story.

 Here is a quick glance through the Numbers of Big Fives at Kaziranga National Park: